-Disputes over the procedures used in making a decision at a round table membership meeting or executive board meeting shall be resolved by reliance upon the provisions contained in the "Rules of Order" that ALA Council uses.
+A. Decision making at Round Table membership meetings and Executive Board meetings shall be resolved by reliance upon the provisions contained in the "Rules of Order" that ALA Council uses.

-A majority of the voting members shall constitute a quorum of the Executive Board.
+C. Quorum shall be a majority of the voting members the Executive Board.